Last Updated on December 8, 2021

 ¥500 (£3.49) per person: Suica Card

-¥8720 (£60.83) per person: Trains/Metro (Suica card top-ups)
+¥8,720 (£60.83) per person: Trains/Metro (Suica card top-ups)

-Food and Drinks
+Food and Drinks – £253.47

 ¥36,332 (£253.47) per person

-favouritemeals while traveling in Japan.
-CoCo Curry is a chain that does amazing curries, and they are super affordable.
-We would have our entire dinner for less than ¥1000 each.
+- Try CoCo curry.
+Japanese curry turned out to be one of my favourite meals while travelling in Japan.
+CoCo Ichibanya Curry is a chain that does amazing curries, and they are super affordable.
+We would have our entire dinner for less than ¥1,000 each.

 ¥40,190 (£280.38) per person

-Attractions / Activities
+Attractions / Activities – £172.32

 ¥24,700 (£172.32) per person

 Shrines and castles were really cheap to visit.
 Most were free, some were around ¥400-¥600 per person.
 The reason we spend this much on activities and entree tickets is that we went to Disney Sea (¥7,400/£51.63 per person), rented a kimono for a day (¥2,500/£17.44) and went to a concert (¥7,000/£48.84).
-This also includes all the money we spen on arcade games.
+This also includes all the money we spent on arcade games.

 - Explore the ENTIRE arcade.
-The first week in Japan, we were slightly disappointed with the arcades, because we only saw the claw machines.
+The first week in Japan, we were slightly disappointed with the arcades because we only saw claw machines.
 Little did we know, the real stuff happens upstairs.
 All the cool arcade machines are usually found on the first floor onwards.
 Don’t be like us and waste your money on the claw machines ;)!

 ¥8,910 (£62.16)*: Pocket Wifi for 16 days

 This little device is a lifesaver.
 It’s a little box you can put in your bag and gives you wifi anywhere.
 ANYWHERE!
 You can connect up to 10 devices to it at once.
 Simply charge it at night, and you’re good to go for the full day.
 Order it before you go to Japan, pick it up at the airport after arriving and right before you leave, you post it back to them at the airport.
 It’s super easy and 100% worth your money.

-*£1,272 for all hotels, for two people)
+*£1,272 for all hotels, for two people

-Extra: £31.08 (£62.16 in total, split between two people)
+**£62.16 in total, split between two people